Blog · Analysis · Last reviewed June 23, 2026

 The right question is not whether the bot is really the dead person.
 It is not.
 The right question is what authority the interface borrows from the dead, what vulnerability it finds in the living, and what records, rights, and exits surround the exchange.

 A humane memorial technology should help memory remain memory.
 It should not convert loss into a permanent customer relationship, private messages into raw material for imitation, or family love into a subscription with a familiar voice.
-The dead should be remembered, not drafted into endless service by the machines that survive them.
+The dead should be remembered, not drafted into endless service by the systems that survive them.

 Sources